uvarc/rc-website/content/userinfo/rivanna/software/anaconda.md

 1. Remove an environment:
     `conda remove -n your_env_name_goes_here -all`

 To see all available environments, run `conda env list`.
+Testing, testing.

+{{% callout %}}
+**Use source activate not conda activate**.
+After creating a conda enviornment, you'll have to activate it.
+The default conda command of `conda activate <env>` is incompatible with use on rivanna command line.
+ It's use must be precededby the use of the `conda init bash` command, which itself requires the user to exit the terminal, and thus end their rivanna session,in order to take effect.
+ To avoid this, just use `source conda activate <env>` instead.
+{{% /callout %}}

 # Python and MPI